Bills clinch 4th straight playoff berth; beat Dolphins 32-29

 ORCHARD PARK, N.Y.
 (AP) — Tyler Bass hit a 25-yard field goal as time expired, and the Buffalo Bills clinched their fourth consecutive playoff berth on a snow-slick field in rallying to a 32-29 win over the Miami Dolphins on Saturday night.

-The Bills (11-3) overcame a 29-21 deficit by scoring on their final two drives.
+The AFC-leading Bills (11-3) overcame a 29-21 deficit by scoring on their final two drives.
 Josh Allen tied the game with a 5-yard pass to Dawson Knox and the quarterback then leaped over the line for a 2-point conversion to tie the game at 29 with 9:02 remaining.
+Allen lost control of the ball, but a replay review showed he crossed the goal line before fumbling.

 Allen then oversaw a 15-play, 86-yard drive that ate up the final 5:56 to set up Bass’ field goal, which led to numerous Bills players diving head-first to slide in the snow.